tuminfei/icrc7_launchpad/README.md

 Place all your local assets (e.g., images, files) into the `assets` directory in your project.

+Supports directory synchronization, which ensures that the entire assets directory, including all subdirectories and files, is uploaded and synchronized to the canister.

+This process maintains the directory structure, allowing seamless access to files and directories stored in the canister.

+、、、

+assets/
+└── nft/
+    ├── nft1.png
+    ├── nft2.png
+└── nft_image.jpg

+、、、

 ### 3. Set Upload Parameters
 Modify the relevant parameters in `tests/src/lib.rs` to specify details for the upload process, such as:
 - Path to the `assets` directory.